Officials identify 11-year-old boy killed in Iowa school shooting - UPI.com

-Officials have identified an 11-year-old sixth grader who was killed Thursday in a shooting at Perry High School in Iowa.
-Image courtesy of Google Maps/Website

 Jan.
-7 (UPI) -- Officials have identified an 11-year-old boy who was killed in a school shooting in rural Iowa as Ahmir Jollif, known as "Smiley" in his home and a whirlwind of activity, according to his mother.
+7 (UPI) -- Officials have identified an 11-year-old boy who was killed in a school shooting in rural Iowa as Ahmir Jolliff, known as "Smiley" in his home.
+He was a whirlwind of activity, his mother said.

 "He was so well-loved and he loved everyone," Erica Jolliff said of her son.
 "He's such an outgoing person."

-Amir was one of a few students and staff in the building at Perry High School before the day officially began when 17-year old Dylan Butler opened fire in the cafeteria which connects the high school to the middle school, then turned the gun on himself.
+Ahmir was one of a few students and staff in the building at Perry High School before the day officially began, when 17-year old Dylan Butler opened fire in the cafeteria, which connects the high school to the middle school, then turned the gun on himself.

-Amir, a sixth-grader who attended the middle school, was shot three times, police said.
-Seven other people, including the school principal, Dan Marburger, who is being lauded as a hero, was also shot.
+Ahmir, a sixth-grader who attended the middle school, was shot three times, police said.
+Seven other people, including the school Principal Dan Marburger, who is being lauded as a hero, was also shot.

 Marburger "acted selflessly and placed himself in harm's way in an apparent effort to protect his students," the state Department of Public Safety said in a statement.

-Note: This article has been updated to correct the spelling of Ahmir Jolliff's name.